coneiric/monero-site/_i18n/template/resources/developer-guides/wallet-rpc.md

 * *tx_blob_list* - array of: string.
 The tx as hex string for every transaction.
 * *amount_list* - array of: integer.
 The amount transferred for every transaction..
 * *tx_key_list* - array of: string.
 The transaction keys for every transaction.
+* *tx_metadata_list* - array of: string.
+List of transaction metadata needed to relay the transactions later.
+* *multisig_txset* - string.
+The set of signing keys used in a multisig transaction (empty for non-multisig).

 Example: